-In patent cases, the Court would like to receive hyperlinked versions of the parties' post-trial papers within a week of the filing of the last post-trial brief.
+In patent cases, the Court would like to receive hyperlinked versions of the parties' posttrial papers within a week of the filing of the last post-trial brief.
 When hyperlinked versions of the briefs are submitted, the Court does not require hard copies of the trial exhibits.

-If hyperlinked versions of the briefs are not submitted, the Court requires that the trial exhibits be submitted, within a week of the filing of the last post-trial brief, in the following format:
+In all cases where hyperlinked versions of the briefs are not submitted, the Court requires that the trial exhibits be submitted, within a week of the filing of the last post-trial brief, in the following format:

-- Double-sided; - > Stapled or bound; - Each exhibit in its own file folder clearly labeled; and - Electronically on a flash/thumb drive clearly labeled with each exhibit saved separately and clearly identified by Exhibit Number only
+- AAAA Double-sided; - Stapled or bound; - Each exhibit in its own file folder clearly labeled; and - Electronically on a flash/thumb drive clearly labeled with each exhibit saved separately and clearly identified by Exhibit Number only